sunpy/ablog/README.rst

 How it works
 ------------

-You can convert *any page* to a post with the ``post`` directive as follows:
+You can post *any page* with the ``post`` directive as follows:

 .. code-block:: rst

   .. post:: Apr 15, 2014
-     :tags: python, earth, love, peace
+     :tags: earth, love, peace
+     :category: python
+     :author: me
+     :location: SF
+     :language: en

-ABlog will catalog all ``.rst`` files (pages) indicated as posts as above, whithout interfering with Sphinx's operations.
-Since any page from any folder in your project can be posted, you do not need to change how you organize content in separate folders.
+ABlog will index all posted ``.rst`` files (pages)  without interfering with Sphinx's operations.
+Since any page from any folder can be posted, you do not need to change how you organize project contents in separate folders.

-When you are building HTML pages, posts will be included in archives and feeds specified by ``:tag:``, ``:category:``, etc. options automatically.
+When building HTML pages, posts will be included in archives and feeds specified by ``:tag:``, ``:category:``, etc. options.

-In additon, you can include a list of posts anywhere in your project simply using ``postlist`` directive:
+In addition, you can include a list of posts anywhere in your project simply using ``postlist`` directive:

 .. code-block:: rst